NaderH84/Bike_Demand_Prediction-Kaggle-/README.md

 ---

+#### Motivation:
 This project uses Kaggle data to predict Bike Sharing Demand on an hourly basis.

-My personal motivation for this purpose was to create a workflow that allows for an optimal
+My personal motivation for this purpose was to create a generic workflow that enables me to vary the sample/variable composition (e.g., size of validation/test data sets, included explanatory variables) as well as all key parameters related to training and scoring a model (r.g., applied algorithm(s), evaluation metric) as convenient as possible, in order to find the best performing approach.

 For this purpose, I wrote a function that allows adjust all relevant parameters related to variable selection, training and scoring through a "dashboard", making it easy to quickly try out different specifications of the set of explanatory variables/model parameters.